-- Restore the Lake basin biodiversity

-- Strengthening community governance to build agency and decision making autonomy.

-- Stop destructive projects on the basin

-- Stop illiegal and undersze fishing

-Stop destructive projects on the Lake Turkana basin -We do this by challenging the proponents and bringing media attention to government, corporate, and financial actors complicit in damming, rights abuses, and destructive irrigation on the Omo River-illegal fishing and disastrous projects driving ecological destruction on the Lake and Omo basin.
+- Restore the Lake basin biodiversity - Strengthening community governance where we support a rights-based approach with community agency (e.g. BMU's), agency and decision making autonomy. - Stop destructive projects on the Lake Turkana basin -We do this by challenging the proponents and bringing media attention to government, corporate, and financial actors complicit in damming, rights abuses, and destructive irrigation on the Omo River-illegal fishing and disastrous projects driving ecological destruction on the Lake and Omo basin.

-Goal 3: Defending Land, Environment and Territorial Rights
+Defending Land, Environment and Territorial Rights

 We work to defend and promote environmental and territorial rights linked to land access.
 Indigenous people and local communities seek to have their territorial and other rights respected, protected, and guaranteed.